MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Invoke-MgReplyGroupThreadPost.md

 ## SYNOPSIS
 Reply to a post and add a new post to the specified thread in a group conversation.
 You can specify both the parent conversation and thread in the request, or, you can specify just the parent thread without the parent conversation.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Invoke-MgBetaReplyGroupThreadPost](/powershell/module/Microsoft.Graph.Beta.Groups/Invoke-MgBetaReplyGroupThreadPost?view=graph-powershell-beta)

 ## SYNTAX